Reach vs. Impressions is a common dilemma causing confusion amongst marketers and social media users alike.

 Social media metrics like ‘reach’ and ‘impressions’ have become marketing buzzwords – everyone is talking about them, but not all understand their essence and, quite frankly, a lot of the time, people use these words interchangeably.

-So, understanding the basics, or in this case, the difference between reach and impressions is a good starting point towards assessing your campaign success and optimizing your social media strategy.
+So, understanding the basics, or in this case, the difference between reach and impressions is a good starting point for assessing your campaign success and optimizing your social media strategy.

 Let’s jump right in and take a look at what are the differences between these two basic metrics and what this means for your business.

-– The Role of Reach and Impressions in Marketing Strategy
+- Role of reach and impressions in your marketing strategy

 - Last Notes